rajashre-e/SeekhoSakhi/README.md

   → Both map to the same answer.

 ### 📹 Educational Content
-- Short videos, infographics, and guides on women’s health, childcare, and rights.
+- Embedded videos, infographics, and guides on women’s health, childcare, and rights.
 - Personalized recommendations based on user interest.

 ### 📢 General Knowledge Tips